OpenStackSanDiego/IoT/README.md

 * Defaults: Custom TCP/Ingress/Port (no need to change these)
 * Port: 1880
 * Remote CIDR: <IP address of your laptop>

+Start up your first IoT instance!

+* Project->Compute->Image->"Launch" the image snapshot called "IoT-master-snapshot"
+* Instance Name = "IoT"
+* Count = 1
+* Source = "IoT-master-snapshot" (change source from Image to Instance Snapshot to see this option)
+* Flavor = "m1.small"
+* Actions->"Associate Floating IP" (press '+' to allocate yourself a public IP)
+* Take note of the IP address of your new IoT instance 147.75.64.XXX

 Pull up the IoT console and let's setup the IoT device!
 Replace XXX with your IP address.